ClareBee/skills_matrix/security_principles/A02_Broken_Authentication.md

 *Cookies vulnerable to DNS spoofing/hijacking/poisoning attacks, where an attacker can manipulate the DNS resolution to force browser to disclose session ID for a given host/domain.*

 **Expire and Max-Age Attributes**
-- non-persistent (or session) cookies + persistent cookies. persistent cookie = Max-Age or Expires attributes, stored on disk by  browser until expiration time.
+- Non-persistent (or session) cookies + persistent cookies.
+Persistent cookie = Max-Age or Expires attributes, stored on disk by  browser until expiration time.
 - Tracking users after auth usu. via non-persistent = forces session closure on browser closure (vs cached)
 - Ensure sensitive info encrypted/not persisted/stored on a need basis for as short a time as poss.
 - Ensure that unauthorised activities impossible via cookie manipulation